Skip to content

 Answer

-The calculation will not run because it needs to know how to set the number of electrons in each spin channels.
+The calculation will not run because it needs to know how to set the number of electrons with each spin.

 1